myduino/Hibiscus-Sense-Arduino/Exercise_02_Glowing_Light/README.md

 ledcAttachPin(2, 0);
 ```

 Both function to configure the PWM channel and to declare GPIO for PWM output signal has been done.
 Now we can generate the PWM signal by using `ledcWrite()` function inside the `void loop` to control the brightness of the blue LED to produce glowing blue LED effect.
 Since the blue LED circuit is active-low, the PWM value _(from 255-0)_ needs to be automatically decremental 1 by 1 by, from 255 to 254, from 254 to 253, from 253 to 252 and so on until the value reach minimum PWM value, 0.
-Therefore, `for()` function is used to automatically generate decremental variable of PWM value from 255-0 as follows, where the `ledcWrite()` function is inside `for()` function:
+Therefore, `for()` statement is used to automatically generate decremental variable of PWM value from 255-0 as follows, where the `ledcWrite()` function is inside `for()` statement:
 ```cpp
 for(int brightness = 255; brightness >= 0; brightness--){
   ledcWrite(0, brightness);